 What kind of computer should I buy?

-- The current PSU computer life-cycle replacement is 4 years regardless of platform.
+- The current PSU computer life-cycle replacement for PCs is 4 years and Macs is 5 years.

-- The Dell computers include a 4-year basic warranty.
-An additional 4-year complete care warranty to cover accidental damage and a 3-year battery replacement warranty is also included on Dell laptops.
+- The Lenovos computers include a 3-year basic warranty.
+An additional 3-year complete care warranty to cover accidental damage and a 3-year battery replacement warranty is also included on Lenovos laptops.

 Should I buy a desktop or laptop computer?